apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/authentication.md

 3. Copy the token and add it, together with your Docker ID, to your `.netrc` file under the machine name `auth.docker.io`:

+The final `.netrc` entry should be similar to this:

 ```
 machine auth.docker.io
   login mydockerid